iTwin/imodel-native/iModelBridgeCore/DgnDbSync/iModelBridge/Fwk/statusmessage-readme.md

   stepsPct: number; // steps completed so far, as a percentage, that is, a number between 0 and 100
   tasksPct: number; // tasks completed so far, as a percentage, that is, a number between 0 and 100
-  lastUpdateTime: number; // time of last POST
+  lastUpdateTime: number; // time of last POST phaseCount?: number; // the total number of phases stepCount?: number; // the total number of steps taskCount?: number; // the total number of tasks
 }
 ```